Aircloak/aircloak/cloak/docs/anonymization.md

   - The real median is computed.
   - The closest value per-user is extracted from above and below the median, from a noisy amount (mean: 5, SD: 1) of distinct users on each side.
-  - The final result is the average of the real median and the extracted values from above and below.
+  - The final result is the average of the real median and the extracted values from above and below, to which an additional noise component is added which has mean 0 and SD equal to a quarter of the standard deviantions of the values used for the median computation
   - In case we don't have enough values available to compute the average, `null` is returned.

 ## Example SUM() computation of positive values